Bioplastic: Bioplastics for construction materials

 The concept of bioplastics dates back to the early 20th century.
 However, significant advancements occurred in the 1980s and 1990s when researchers began developing biodegradable plastics from natural sources.
-The construction industry started to take notice of bioplastics' potential in the late 2000s, driven by the global push for greener building practices.
+The construction industry started to take notice of bioplastics' potential in the late 2000s, due to the global push for greener building practices and the attractive benefits of bioplastics in construction, such as increased energy efficiency and biodegradeability.

 In recent years, bioplastics have seen considerable advancements in terms of durability, cost-effectiveness, and performance.
 Innovations in biopolymer blends and composites have made bioplastics more suitable for construction applications, ranging from insulation to structural components.